pytorch/vision/README.md

 This repository consists of:

 - [vision.datasets](#datasets) : Data loaders for popular vision datasets
+- [vision.models](#models) : Definitions for popular model architectures, such as AlexNet, VGG, and ResNet and pre-trained models.
 - [vision.transforms](#transforms) : Common image transformations such as random crop, rotations etc.
 - [vision.utils](#utils) : Useful stuff such as saving tensor (3 x H x W) as image to disk, given a mini-batch creating a grid of images, etc.
-- `[WIP] vision.models` : Model definitions and Pre-trained models for popular models such as AlexNet, VGG, ResNet etc.

 # Installation